roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-18 ****** byHiddenDevil_© The cheerleader's window was still wide open as she fingered herself.
+The cheerleader's window was still wide open as she fingered herself.
 Anybody walking through the parking lot had a full view of Trisha as she masturbated; a petite brunette, barely five feet tall.
 But she didn't even care.
 All she could think about was Dan's hard shaft, ravishing her hard, slamming and pumping her little body.
 Trisha slunk further down in the car seat now, scooting her hips outward as she raised both of her slim legs in the air.
 She carefully planted each sneaker on the steering wheel, steadying her legs as she spread them, giving her better access to her soaking, aching pussy.
 Her two fingers were sliding in and out of her twat with quick, hard motions, plunging between the soft lips to the knuckles, sending jolts and shivers of lust up the cheerleader's spine.
 With her hips up and out, she could now pump down into her cunt with new force, and now Trisha let out a soft yelp of pleasure as she drove her fingers deep in her twat, pressing hard against the steering wheel with both feet, her shoelaces dangling around her ankles.

  He could fuck me just like this…right in my car, with me pressed into the seat as he slammed his cock into me…he'd roughly hold me down and punish me…Trisha's mind whirled with eager lust as she imagined the scene, each thought sending her fingers skimming back into her twat.
 He'd force my legs open, he'd make me spread myself for him!
 Even if I begged him to stop he wouldn't even listen!